-We offer optional specialisms in the second year in: English, mathematics, science, SEN/D, behaviour for learning, modern languages, physical education and the arts.
+We offer optional specialisms in year 2 in: English, mathematics, science, behaviour for learning, modern languages, physical education, English as an Additional Language, music and the arts.
 Specialisms involve additional training and may require specific entry to the specialism requirements.
 Please contact 01225 875633 for further guidance.

 As part of your academic award, you will undertake assignments which will contribute 60 credits towards a Masters.
 These are informed by research, literature and theories that will enrich and enhance your professional practice.

 Throughout the programme, we will closely monitor and support your progress.
 You will be assigned an Academic Tutor in university who will regularly meet with you to review your progress.
 In school you will also be supported by a Training Mentor who will support and review your progress in understanding and learning the ITE curriculum.